SahBabii: Career

 In February 2020, SahBabii was featured on rapper Trippie Redd's project A Love Letter to You 4 (Deluxe) on the song 'Amazinggg.'
 On September 16, 2020, SahBabii released his single "Gates to the Sun (POLLEN Singles)" featuring Japanese musician Joji on Spotify.
 In November 2020, SahBabii was featured on rapper Nav's mixtape project Emergency Tsunami, on the song 'Do Ya Deed'.

 He made an appearance in early 2021 on the track "Solitaires" with Ateyaba.

 Sahbabii's debut studio album, Do It For Demon, was released on October 27, 2021.
 The album is named after and dedicated to his late cousin 'DemonChild' (Demon) who was killed in a shooting in 2020.
-In an interview with Acclaim magazine in December 2021, SahBabii mentioned that Do It For Demon was the first of his projects that was recorded on professional equipment and that he and T3 built an entirely new studio for it.
+In an interview with Cass Navarro from Acclaim magazine in December 2021, SahBabii mentioned that Do It For Demon was the first of his projects that was recorded on professional equipment and that he and T3 built an entirely new studio for it.
 Mic described the album as "a rousing showcase of the artist's vulnerability", while noting that "the sexual animal references and unpredictable ad-libs that OG fans love are still warranted space".

 On December 6, 2022, alongside a massive list of other Hip-Hop artists, SahBabii was the subject of having 41 of his songs leaked and circulated online.
 On December 26, 2022, SahBabii would post on his Snapchat account, "I've been workin on a new project that's coming very soon next year.
 None of my most recent music has leaked.
 Enjoy "LeaKout" until that day comes I appreciate the love."
 On December 27, 2022, SahBabii released the project LeakOut consisting of music that had been leaked online in the weeks prior.

 On January 31, 2023, SahBabii released a single titled "How Bout U?"
 On May 16, 2023, SahBabii released a single titled "Lost All My Feelings."

 On November 8, 2024, SahBabii released Saaheem, a studio album titled after his given name.
 The album contains his 2023 single "Lost All My Feelings".

 On November 17, 2024, Sahbabii announced his 2025 Resurrection Tour through North America, to promote his album Saaheem.